 Bernie Sanders wants the US to adopt a 32-hour workweek.
 Could workers and companies benefit?

-The 40-hour workweek has been standard in the U.S. for more than eight decades.
-Now, some members of Congress want to give hourly workers an extra day off.
+WASHINGTON, D.C.
+(AP) - The 40-hour workweek has been standard in the U.S. for more than eight decades.
+Now some members of Congress want to give hourly workers an extra day off.

 Sen. Bernie Sanders, the far-left independent from Vermont, this week introduced a bill that would shorten to 32 hours the amount of time many Americans can work each week before they're owed overtime.